 Enjoy your visit to the Pisgah National Forest.
-Learn about things to do here.
+Learn what you can do and see here.

-The Pisgah National Forest has loads of activities to enjoy.
+The Pisgah National Forest has many activities to enjoy.
 People sometimes come in and ask about what there is to do in the forest.
-The answer is that you can picnic, camp, hike, climb, fish, swim, slide, float, hunt, bike, mountain bike, ride your horse, rent a horse, learn about forestry, find waterfalls, sightsee, or do nothing but relax.
+The answer is that you can picnic, camp, hike, climb, fish, swim, slide, float, hunt, bike, mountain bike, ride your horse, rent a horse, learn about forestry, find waterfalls, see the sights, or just relax.

 One thing we would strongly recommend is that people do some research ahead of visiting the area.
 We are always amazed at people that arrive on a Friday afternoon in July with no idea where they are going to camp or what they want to do.
 The Ranger Station and Visitor Information Center is a very busy place - we have had as many as 1,200 visitors per day on a holiday weekend.
 A crowd like that makes it hard to give each visitor personal attention, so we hope that the information on these pages will help you pre-plan your visit, or at least help you generate a list of questions to ask.

 The Pisgah Forest has some of the prettiest country and views in western North Carolina.
 The Pisgah District has an area of about 170,000 acres.
 The Appalachian and Grandfather Ranger Districts make up the remainder of the over 500,000 acres that make up the whole Pisgah National Forest.
 Within the Pisgah District there are roughly 400 miles of trails for hiking, biking, and equestrian use.
 There are campgrounds for individuals as well as groups.
 There are two horse camps.
 The district also houses the Cradle of Forestry in America, a historic site which was home to the first forestry school in America.
 For waterfall enthusiasts there are numerous falls in the area.
 We are home to the famous "Sliding Rock" - a natural water slide visited by thousands of people every year.